Constant Contact Review: Build Your Brand With Email Marketing & More

 The question you're asking might sound like this: Is Constant Contact going to provide me with the highest ROI for my email marketing campaigns?

 I think it can.
 Constant Contact provides a lot more power than other tools and does a great job of helping you get your branding out there.
+It can assist you in growing your email list, texting list, and social media marketing strategy.
 If you want to save some cash, you can use their lead generation service to keep you from having to buy something like OptinMonster or Convert Pro.

 You can use Constant Contact's stock images to make your brand look high quality, beautiful, trustworthy.

-It isn’t the least expensive option.
-But it gives you 2 free months to learn the ropes and provides you with super high quality tools in the process.
+It isn't the least expensive option for small business owners.
+But it gives you 2 free months to learn the ropes and provides you with super high-quality tools and advanced features in the process.

-I think that Constant Contact works fine for a beginner email marketer.
+I think that Constant Contact works fine for a beginner email marketer (but you may want to check out our list of Constant Contact alternatives for other options).

 The Complex List Owner